FairyyGenie/RobotPsyche/README.md

 Presentation Summary:https://github.com/FairyyGenie/RobotPsyche/blob/main/presentationSummary.md

-Discussion Summary: Genie and Snehil, and the file is with Snehil
+Discussion Summary: Genie and Snehil, and the file is with Snehil!